-Announced

-An announced visit is defined as an Enter & View visit where the provider has been advised at least one week in advance of the day and time of a visit.

-On an announced visit the provider will have been given the names of the authorised representatives who will make up the visit team.
+Announced An announced visit is defined as an Enter & View visit where the provider has been advised at least one week in advance of our intention to carry out an Enter and View visit.
+On an announced visit the provider will receive a letter in advance regarding the intention to carry out an Enter and View and providers will be giving the opportunity to have a meeting with us prior to the Enter and View.
 The decision to inform the provider of the purpose of the visit in advance must reflect the purpose of the visit and the objective for carrying out the visit.

-Unannounced

-An unannounced visit is defined as an Enter & View visit where the provider is unaware that a visit will take place in advance of the authorised representative's arrival.
-A Healthwatch Rochdale staff member will make up a member of the visit team during all unannounced visits.
+Unannounced An unannounced visit is defined as an Enter & View visit where the provider is unaware that a visit will take place in advance of the authorised representative's arrival.
+A Healthwatch Rochdale staff member will lead the visit during all unannounced visits.